 - The filter is pretty efficient in terms of performance output.

 - It is not exactly a disadvantage, but it is highly recommended to buy a leak detector valve along this filter to prevent property damage or flood damage.
 Although the leak detector is an optional purchase, it is up to you.
-But due to certain unpredictable situations like, for instance, errors in installing, among other circumstances, may cause considerable flood damage.
+But certain unpredictable situations like, for instance, errors in installation, among other circumstances, may cause considerable flood damage.
 So buying a leak detector may keep you safe from unwanted emergencies.

 Frizzlife JX800 Advanced Sediment Water Filter System

-It has a mesh filter made of stainless steel and 40-micron pore size.
+It has a mesh filter made of stainless steel and a 40-micron pore size.
 The 40-micron pore size efficiently removes about 99% of course sediments from the water supply.
 This filter is also suitable for water with mud and turbidity.
 It has burst-proof housing made of lead-free brass parts.
 It can automatically flush and backwash itself after every preset.
 It is BPA-free and is based on the principle “Install and Forget.”
 So it is mainly automated, requiring little to no manual labor.
 It is very easy to maintain and comes with an intelligent user interface.
 The interface allows users to activate the system and select flush interval periods just by clicking a button.
 Thus it greatly reduces any physical or manual labor.